Agnes Jongerius: Career

 Jongerius was born in the De Meern neighbourhood in the city of Utrecht in 1960.
+Her father worked as a gardener.
 She went to the Bonifatius Lyceum, a gymnasium in the city of Utrecht between 1973 and 1979.
 In that latter year she went to Utrecht University to study social-economic history, graduating cum laude in 1988.

-One year before her graduation she started working for the Federatie Nederlandse Vakbeweging (FNV).
-She would work at the FNV until 2012.
-Serving between 25 May 2005 and 23 June 2012 as chair of the organisation.
-In 2009 feminist magazine Opzij named Jongerius the most powerful Dutch woman of 2009, citing her role at FNV and the economic crisis.
+One year before her graduation she started working for the Federation of Dutch Trade Unions (FNV).
+She became a board member of the Transport Workers' Union, an FNV member organization, in 1997, and she started serving as an FNV board member and collective agreement coordinator in 2002.
+Jongerius was appointed vice chair two years later.
+She was the FNV's first female chair between 25 May 2005 and 23 June 2012, and she was vice chair of the International Trade Union Confederation for the last five of those years.
+In 2009, feminist magazine Opzij named Jongerius the most powerful Dutch woman of the year, citing her role at FNV during the economic crisis.

 Political career

 In September 2013 information surfaced that Jongerius wanted to become the new mayor of Utrecht, to succeed Aleid Wolfsen.
 Jongerius did not want to respond to the claims.
 Jan van Zanen was later named mayor.

-Member of the European Parliament, 2014–present
+Member of the European Parliament, 2014–2024

 Jongerius occupied the second place on the Labour Party list for the European Parliament elections of 2014, after Paul Tang.
-She was elected to the European Parliament in May 2014.
+She was elected to the European Parliament in May 2014, and she served as the party's spokesperson for social affairs and employment.
+Her focus was on decreasing the amount of flexible employment contracts in favor of fixed ones.

-In the European Parliament Jongerius is vice-chair of the Committee on Employment and Social Affairs and member of the Delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).
+In the European Parliament Jongerius was vice-chair of the Committee on Employment and Social Affairs and member of the Delegation for relations with the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).
+In addition to her committee assignments, Jongerius was a member of the European Parliament Intergroup on Trade Unions, the URBAN Intergroup and the European Parliament Intergroup on LGBT Rights.

 Following the 2019 elections, Jongerius was part of a cross-party working group in charge of drafting the European Parliament's four-year work program on digitization.

-In addition to her committee assignments, Jongerius is a member of the European Parliament Intergroup on Trade Unions, the URBAN Intergroup and the European Parliament Intergroup on LGBT Rights.
+She decided not to run for re-election in June 2024, and her term ended on 15 July 2024.
+During her membership of the European Parliament, Jongerius served as a supervisory board member of PostNL (2013–18) and the Atria Institute (2014–24), which is specialized in gender equality and women's history.
+She was chairwoman of the latter.